ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 # Thesis Presentation

-📄 You can view or download the full presentation as a PDF:
+📄 You can view or download the full presentation (in English) as a PDF:
 [View Thesis Presentation (PDF)](Thesis_presentation/Thesis_presentation_Manousos.pdf)